Amazing footage shows the moment divers discover a terrified ship's cook alive after nearly three days stuck in an air pocket.

 Nick van Heerden grabs a limp-looking hand and realises: "He's alive"

-As the camera pans up through the water, a shaken Harrison Okene is seen sitting in his underwear in the corner of a room, containing a small air pocket.
+As the camera pans up through the water, a shaken Harrison Okene is

 He reportedly survived for almost three days with no food and a few cans of fizzy drink, trapped 30 metres under the sea.